wiseman-timelord/Chat-VulkanLlama/README.md

 Status: Beta, Currently upgrading, Prompt and key, logic.
 The factors are...
 1) Need to logically analyze, "summarize" and "consolidate", functions in "model.py".
 2) While working on, summarize and consolidate, it could be an option to implement, "Instruct" model for text processing and "Chat" model for chatting to the user
-* It is hard or impossible, to find the Llama2 8bit instruct uncensored GGML, will be using, the, "Llama-2-7B-GGML" or "Llama-2-7B-32K-Instruct-GGML", version, will have to test both.
+* It is hard or impossible, to find the Llama2 8bit instruct uncensored GGML, will be using, the "Llama-2-7B-GGML" version.
 * auto-model-detection feature would be insteresting, all instruct models are named llama-2 models bu,t not have chat in the filename and/or do have instruct in filename.

 ### GPT4 DESCRIPTION: